Car insurance is a necessity. No one enjoys spending money that they can only recoup when something bad happens.

 While this has less of an effect than credit score, it shows that completing at least a bachelor’s degree will reduce your premium, particularly when combined with the other factors mentioned above.

-Insurance companies like to know that you have a long and solid history of insurance coverage and that you have more than the bare minimum of coverage.
+Insurance companies like to know that you have a long and solid history of insurance coverage and that you have more than the bare minimum auto insurance.

 If you have gaps in your insurance – for example, if you went through a period without owning a car (and therefore didn’t require insurance) – this will reflect in your premiums.

-The cheapest premium will be for those who can demonstrate the longest period of extensive coverage.
+The cheapest car insurance will be for those who can demonstrate the longest period of extensive coverages.

 Owning a home is, for an insurance company, preferable than renting a home.
 Owning a home shows that you are unlikely to move away suddenly, you are financially stable, and that your car is more likely to be parked in a secure location.